rsalunga29/tweeeter/README.md

 ## Description

-A Twitter clone build with Nest and React frameworks.
+Twitter clone written in TypeScript using NestJS and ReactJS frameworks

 ## Installation